danielmoreira/sciint/README.md

 As a special feature, the tool can extract figures from PDFs that suffered a certain level of corruption.

-For instance, a figure that was cropped into several pieces due to an PDF error would be fixed:
+For instance, a figure that was cropped into several pieces due to an error in the PDF would be fixed:

 ![](.figs/PDF-corrupted-figure.png)